 In no time your little plant babies will be ready to live outside!
 Follow these steps to make sure they are healthy and strong enough and ready to be planted out in the garden.
 When you are ready to do that (or a bit before!) check out my blog post — all about mapping, planning and planting out your garden!

 1. Light.
 Check trays daily, and once seeds have sprouted, remove plastic dome lids or plastic wrap, remove the heat mat if you used one, and move to a bright space such as a greenhouse or under fluorescent lights (I found an awesome DIY lighting tutorial HERE).
 If using lights, make sure that they are suspended a few inches above seedlings and put them on a timer, making sure to give plants 14-16 hours of light per day.
 As the plants get taller, be sure to keep raising the lights so that they are 2-3 inches above the tallest plant.

 2. Water & Feed.
 Check seedlings daily and water (either from underneath or via misting) when the soil appears dry.
 As young plants grow, they need to be fed.
 Following the label instructions, add the correct amount of liquid seaweed and fish emulsion to your watering can and drench plants weekly.

 3. Thinning.
 Thin extra seedlings about 3-4 weeks after sowing and when the plants are established (two sets of leaves).
-This is survival of the fittest, using your snips (or other pruners with a super fine point), cut away the slower-growing/not as strong seedlings so the bigger ones can thrive.
+This is survival of the fittest, using your mini snips (or other pruners with a super fine point), cut away the slower-growing/not as strong seedlings so the bigger ones can thrive.
 Do not pull out these unwanted seedlings as disturbing the root systems can affect nearby plants, just cut them down to the soil surface.